Want to hike to Boz Uchuk Lakes? Here’s everything you need to know.

 Passes: Unnamed or “Jyrgyz” Pass (3460m), Aylanysh Pass (3515m)

 Overnight: Ak-Su Almaluu Valley

 Now that we realized what we were dealing with, we tried to prep ourselves better mentally.
-We knew we had 2 passes to cross.
+We knew we had two passes to cross.
 After breakfast, we climbed up a bit more from our campsite before dropping into another valley.
 We climbed up and down a smaller mountain, then across a wide valley before reaching the next incline.

 After snapping a few photos, and grabbing a quick snack, we started to make our way down into the valley.
-As we started to climb again, we stopped at Aylanysh lake for lunch.
+As we started to climb again, we stopped at Aylanysh Lake for lunch.
 Afterwards, we continued onwards to the next pass.
-There were a couple smaller lakes along the way that were beautifully clear.
+There were a couple of smaller lakes along the way that were beautifully clear.
 The last incline to Aylanysh Pass was the steepest yet.